 CREATOR & 3D TOOLS

 Shapeways is the world's leading on-demand 3D printing service and marketplace.
-I was lucky enough to lead design efforts for Creator and 3D Tools beginning in 2014, and continuing until late 2016.
+I led design efforts for Creator and 3D Tools beginning in 2014, and continuing until my departure in 2016.

-This case study focuses on the creation and launch of '3D Tools' proper, which begin in 2014 as a response to a company-wide charge to solve a primary business and customer issue called 'rejected orders.'
+This case study focuses on the creation and launch of the '3D Tools' products, which was created in 2014-2015 as a response to a company-wide challenge to solve a major business and customer issue with 'rejected orders.'

 The goal of this case study is to give insight into my contributions as the sole designer, my overall design process, and what I learned from the experience.
 It was a long and messy process, with roughly 12-14 months of iteration and major releases.
 The team changed PMs and a few engineers midway through, and overall was an intense learning experience in working on complex software problems.